 I always use the Vargo Triad titanium multi fuel stove, with methylated spirits.

 This little stove has been on all my wild camping trips in the last 4 years.
-It is very light weight, with no technical parts that can fail.
-The stove is very economical but does seem to use more meths in summer than it does in winter.
+It’s very light weight, with no technical parts that can fail and is very economical.

-It can be a little slow boiling water, however, and it is tricky to use if it’s windy.
-You do need to be careful with it, especially if used inside a tent in an emergency (not recommended).
-The flame can get fairly high if its windy or you’ve over-filled the meths.
-Pouring any leftover meths back into the bottle can be tricky too, but that’s a small price to pay for such a light weight stove.
+It can be a little slow boiling water and tricky to use, especially if it’s windy.
+You do need to be careful with it, especially if used inside a tent (not recommended).
+The flame can get fairly high if the methylated spirits gets over hot or its windy.
+Also pouring any unburnt meths back into the bottle can be tricky too, but that’s a small price to pay for such a light weight stove.

 I would definitely take the Vargo Triad multifuel stove again.
-It’s a great little stove for simplicity and light weight.
+It’s a great little stove for no stress simplicity and light weight.

 Pot + Lid